lu-pl/pydantic-cidoc-crm/README.md

 Using [Pydantic](https://docs.pydantic.dev/latest/) for Ontology abstractions in Python is a nifty idea; [...explain]

 However `pydantic-cidoc-crm` doesn't utilize `rdflib`'s functioniality to handle graph generation and serialization, which could be considered a serious and unnecessary limitation.
+Also some general cleanup and basic testing would be beneficial.

 ### Changes